Big Sky, Montana: Adventure's Ultimate Mountain Playground

 Notable People & Pop Culture

 - Chet Huntley – Legendary NBC news anchor who co-hosted "The Huntley-Brinkley Report" (1956-1970), winning 8 Emmy Awards and 2 Peabody Awards.
-As Big Sky's visionary founder, he transformed this Montana wilderness into a world-class resort destination before his untimely death in 1974.
+As Big Sky's visionary founder, he acquired nearly 11,000 acres of ranchland in the late 1960s and opened Big Sky Resort in December 1973; he died from cancer in 1974.

 - "A River Runs Through It" – The 1992 film, directed by Robert Redford and starring Brad Pitt, featured the Gallatin River which runs through Big Sky, bringing national attention to the area's spectacular fly fishing opportunities and pristine natural beauty.